QuantumPixie/discord-congratulations-bot/README.md

 ````

-We can also run migration:make to make a new migration file:
+We can also make a new migration file:

 ```sh
 npm run migrate:make <migration_name>